Heritage Decorative Finishes

 Even though faux finishing has been used for a thousand years, the decorative arts began with plaster and stucco finishes in Mesopotamia over 5,000 years ago.
 It became popular in classical times in the forms of faux marble, faux wood, and trompe l’oeil murals.
 Artists would apprentice for ten years or more with a master faux painter before working on their own.
 Great recognition was awarded to artists who could actually trick viewers into believing their work was the real thing.
 Faux painting has continued to be popular throughout the ages.
 During the recent history of decorative painting, faux finishing has been mainly used in commercial and public spaces, and more recently in domestic homes as well.
 To read more about faux decorative painting techniques, click here.

-Decorative Arts Finishes
+Our Range of Decorative Finishes

 The term gilding covers a number of decorative techniques for applying fine gold leaf or powder to solid surfaces such as wood, stone, or metal to give a thin coating of gold.
 A gilded object is also described as “gilt”.
 Where metal is gilded, it was traditionally silver in the West, to make silver-gilt (or vermeil) objects, but gilt-bronze is commonly used in China, and also called ormolu if it is Western.
 Methods of gilding include hand application and glueing, chemical gilding, and electroplating, the last also called gold plating.